TeraSystemsAI/.github/profile/README.md

 ## Mission

-TeraSystemsAI designs and engineers AI systems intended for environments where **errors carry real consequences**.
+TeraSystemsAI LLC designs and engineers AI systems intended for environments where **errors carry real consequences**.

 Our focus is not on benchmark performance alone, but on **how systems behave under uncertainty, data shift, and operational constraints**.
 We emphasize transparency, auditability, and explicit tradeoffs in model design and deployment.